NeoGranular/lanyon/_posts/2016-07-07-martial-god-chapter-01-16.md

 He Wude said with his face beaming:

 "Apart from all this.
 I allowed to Yiming to lead a group so as to let Xu family and Cheng family know that He family yet again has a genius.
-I feel those two old foxes of Xu family and Cheng family should understand, in the end, who is going to be the strongest family of Tai Cang county in the future."
+I feel those two old foxes of Xu family and Cheng family should be clear on who is going to be the strongest family of Tai Cang county in the future."

 Two days later, a servant, carrying two letters delivered by the Xu family that contained the latest information, arrived in front of the Old Master.